thesawolf/RK3188-kernel-builder/README.md

 **CREDITS:**
 - Me (duh)
-- phjanderson (@freaktab) for making the suggestion
+- phjanderson (@freaktab) for making the suggestion and T428 config
+- Leolas (@freaktab) QX-1 config
 - Your name could go here if/when you submit a new device :)